Active Living

 SARN.
 Every year LIAs complete the Semi-Annual Report Narrative (SARN), describing their work in words and images.
 This helps us to understand how and why supports work or encounter challenges.

 FACT-GO.
-For the Food Systems and Active Living Goals Assessment LIAs work with communities to identify and measure progress toward Active Living or Food Systems Policy goals.
-It is available to complete any year.
+Using the Food Systems and Active Living Goals (FACT GO) tool, LIAs identify and measure their progress toward Active Living or Food Systems Policy goals.

 If you are looking for evaluation trainings and their certification quizzes, proceed to the Trainings page.